Do You Realize??

-"Do You Realize??" is a song by the Flaming Lips, released as the first single from their 2002 album Yoshimi Battles the Pink Robots.
-It is widely considered to be one of the group's most accessible and popular songs.
-It reached No. 32 in the UK Singles Chart and was adopted as the Official Rock Song of Oklahoma from 2009 to April 2013.
-The song was ranked No. 31 on Rolling Stone's 100 Best Songs of the 2000s.
+"Do You Realize??" is a song by The Flaming Lips, and was released as the first single from their 2002 album Yoshimi Battles the Pink Robots.
+It is one of the group's most accessible and popular songs, having reached No. 32 in the UK Singles Chart.
+It was adopted as the Official Rock Song of Oklahoma from 2009 to April 2013 and was ranked No. 31 on Rolling Stone's 100 Best Songs of the 2000s.
 It is also the band's most popular live song, and has rarely been excluded from setlists since its inception into their live shows in 2002.
-Wayne Coyne also considers it to be the best song they've ever written.

 Structure and recording

-In an interview with Mojo, Coyne revealed that during the recording of Yoshimi..., band member Steven Drozd was trying to kick a heroin addiction.
+In an interview with Mojo, Wayne Coyne revealed that during the recording of Yoshimi..., band member Steven Drozd was trying to kick a heroin addiction.
 When they took breaks from playing, Drozd would have a really tough time with his withdrawal.
 Listening to him cry, and with the death of his father in mind, Coyne wrote: "Do You Realize??".

-Wayne Coyne, commenting on "Do You Realize??" said, "Whenever I analyze the scientific realities of what it means to be living here on Earth – in this galaxy – spinning around the sun – flying through space – a terror shock seizes me!!!
+Coyne, commenting on "Do You Realize??" said, "Whenever I analyze the scientific realities of what it means to be living here on Earth – in this galaxy – spinning around the sun – flying through space – a terror shock seizes me!!!
 I'm reminded once again of how precarious our whole existence is..."
+Coyne stated in a 2023 interview: "Steven Drozd, our guitarist, liked the line: “Everyone you know someday will die.”
+You don’t really know where the song is going until that point.
+There’s storytelling and it has wisdom, romance and heartache.
+It’s gentle but not mellow and has elements of propulsion and triumph even though it’s lazy and sad at the same time.
+It also benefits from not knowing it’s going to be an important song.
+That’s the best thing about it.
+The “1, 2, 3, 4” at the beginning is like the laughter at the end of Within You Without You on the Beatles’ Sgt Pepper’s Lonely Hearts Club Band.
+Anything we could do to lift the song and deliver a great but not heavy message."